Kamila Valieva: Personal life

+At the time of the 2022 Winter Olympics, Valieva was tall.

 Career

 Early career

 Valieva began skating in 2009 in RSDUSSHOR in Kazan.
 Ksenia Ivanova first coached her, followed by Marina Kudriavtseva and Igor Lyutikov, and Natalia Dubinskaya.
 When she turned six, her parents moved her to Moscow to train at SSHOR Moskvich.
 In the spring of 2018, Valieva switched skating clubs to Sambo-70, where Eteri Tutberidze allowed Valieva to join her group.
 Videos are available of Valieva's first competition at age 4 as well as a later one at age 9.